 With metal braces, you have to make changes to the things you eat and the way you take care of your teeth.
 You must learn how to properly clean around the brackets and wires, sometimes using specialized tools.
 You have to avoid chewing gum and eating certain foods that can get stuck in or break the structure of the braces.

 Invisalign is only worn for around 22 hours each day.
 You can take the aligners out to perform your oral healthcare routine and eat.
 During this time, you can clean your aligners properly as well.
-You don’t have to change up your routine or remove any foods from your diet.
+You don’t have to change your routine or remove any foods from your diet.

 Clear aligners are more comfortable to wear than metal structures on your teeth.
 Brackets and wires rub against the soft tissue, causing sores and discomfort.
 The plastic of the aligners is smooth, and it doesn’t pinch the soft tissue where it rests in your mouth.